8 Facts You May Not Know about Growing Cordyceps

 You can read all about our foray into mushroom farming in this blog post about Cordyceps militaris production.
 Here are a few facts about growing Cordyceps that may be new to you.

-- We’re number 1!
-As of April 30, 2019, Mushroom Revival is not only the biggest but also the first and only Certified Organic Cordyceps militaris fruiting body farm in the Western Hemisphere.
+- We go big.
+Over the years, Mushroom Revival built not only the biggest but also the first and only Certified Organic Cordyceps militaris fruiting body farm in the Americas.
 We’re really proud of that milestone — and all the learning and shared wisdom it took for us to reach it.

 - Cordyceps mushrooms don’t grow like other mushrooms.
-Nearly all Cordyceps militaris growers start with a supplemented rice substrate in glass jars.
+Nearly all Cordyceps militaris growers start with a supplemented rice substrate in glass jars, but now growers are starting to switch to bigger plastic bins.
 Think of it like congee for Cordyceps — it’s basically rice cooked in a nutrient-rich broth.

 - You have to be flexible.
-Here at Mushroom Revival, we are constantly evolving our Cordyceps growing techniques.
+Here at Mushroom Revival, we are constantly evolving our Cordyceps formula.
 We sometimes:

 - change up our nutrient broth (think of it like adding different seasonings to your soup)

 - adjust pH or moisture levels

 - experiment with different lighting, tools, procedure, extraction methods, etc.

 4. We don’t use single use plastic!
 If you’ve ever bought one of those at-home mushroom growing kits (which are fun!), you know that many producers use single use plastic bags to hold the mushroom substrate.
 However, we grow in reusable glass jars or big reusable plastic bins that we can use over and over— which makes us and Mother Nature happy.
 We’re grateful this more sustainable technique has been successful, even if it adds more work.